flutter/website/src/_includes/docs/add-to-app/ios-project/embed-cocoapods.md

 #### Approach {:#method-a-approach}

-This first method compiles the Flutter module from source each time Xcode builds the app.
+This first method uses CocoaPods to embed the Flutter modules.
-To run the script to embed your Dart and plugin code, build your iOS app in Xcode.
+CocoaPods manages dependencies for Swift projects, including Flutter code and plugins.

-CocoaPods manages dependencies for Swift projects.
+Each time Xcode builds the app,
-You can use CocoaPods to embed your Flutter modules into your Swift projects.
+CocoaPods embeds the Flutter modules.

 This allows rapid iteration with the most up-to-date version of your Flutter module without running additional